bwDraco/HI64/README.md

 OpenOffice/LibreOffice Calc, or gnuplot to generate graphs which provide a visualization of the performance characteristics of a computer.
 Information about a computer's caches and memory size can be obtained through interpretation of these graphs.
+In addition, comparing output for runs involving different data types, such as `double` and `int64_t`, can provide insight about the system's integer and floating-point compute performance.
 For more information about how to read these graphs, see the article ["Understanding HINT Graphs"][2] at the HINT website.
 (HI64 is based on HINT and produces functionally equivalent output.)

 HI64 also generates a value called **net QUIPS**, a representation of the overall performance of the system.
 This value is calculated based on the total